SebKuzminsky/rsync-push-backup/doc/README.md

 * `backup_host=backuphost`: where to backup to.
 This is either the host name only (if your logins are identical), or `user@host` to use a different account on the backup machine.
+* `backup_port=port_number`: The TCP port on the backup_host that the local backup pusher will connect to.
+There must be an ssh daemon on the backup_host listening on this port.
+Defaults to 22 if omitted (which is the default ssh daemon listening port).
 * `ssh_id`: The ssh key to use to authenticate with the backup_host.
 Leave it unset (or set it to the empty value) to skip ssh key authentication (or use your default identity as setup in your `~/.ssh/config`).